localstack/docs/content/en/aws/managed-streaming-for-kafka/index.md

 From the list of clusters, pick the ```ClusterARN``` of the cluster you want deleted and run the command

 {{< command >}}
-awslocal kafka delete-cluster --region us-east-1 --cluster-arn ClusterArn
+awslocal kafka delete-cluster --cluster-arn ClusterArn
 {{< / command >}}

 ## Local MSK and Lambdas

 ### Adding a local MSK trigger

-The following example uses the create-event-source-mapping awslocal command to map a Lambda function named my-kafka-function to a Kafka topic named LocalMSKTopic.
+The following example uses the Lambda Event Source Mapping API to map a Lambda function named my-kafka-function to a Kafka topic named LocalMSKTopic.
 The topic's starting position is set to LATEST.

 {{< command >}}
 awslocal lambda create-event-source-mapping \